Available for a student report.

 shirts and using it in their organization names.

-It is "I'm Deaf and proud and you and your English don't own me."
+Avoiding initialization is a way of proclaiming "I'm Deaf and proud and you (and your English) don't own me."

 It is zeitgeist (the spirit of the day) to reclaim any "initialized

-sign" that could possibly be done without an initial.
-This is
+sign" that could (reasonably) be done without an initial.

 often attempted or accomplished by labeling commonly initialized